dotnet/vscode-csharp/README.md

 ### Debugging
 The C# extension now supports basic debugging capabilities!
 See http://aka.ms/vscclrdebugger for details.

-### What's new in C# extension version 1.1
+### What's new in C# extension version 1.2

-* Preliminary support for `dotnet test`
-* Fix for OmniSharp installation problems on networks with an http proxy
-* Debugger support for an external console
-* Debugger support for environment variables
-* Support for debugging .NET Core 1.0.0 post RC2 builds
-* Automatic web vs. console debugger configuration detection
-* Detach support
-* Fix expression evaluation errors when referencing assemblies which aren't currently loaded
-* Fix expression evaluation on Windows 7
+* Adds debugger support for new Linux versions: Ubuntu 16.04, Fedora 23, openSUSE 13.2, and Oracle Linux 7.1
+* Enhanced debug console output: module loads are now output, and there are launch.json options for controlling what is output
+* Source file checksum support for breakpoints.
+This ensures that the debugger only sets breakpoints in code that exactly matches the open document.
+* Support for editing the value of variables in the watch and locals window (requires VS Code 1.3)

 ### Development